SolarLune/tetra3d/readme.md

 - [ ] -- -- Maybe make Vectors generic, so you could have float32 / int Vectors?
 Or something like that?
 - [ ] -- Matrix pools?
 - [ ] -- Raytest optimization
+- [ ] -- -- Reduce memory allocation by not using functions that return new Vectors, but rather simply perform math within the Vectors themselves
 - [ ] -- -- Sphere?
 - [ ] -- -- AABB?
 - [ ] -- -- Capsule?